SolaceLabs/solace-integration-guides/docs/_guides/hermesjms.md

 Step 7.
 Select the following settings in the drop-down menu for the Connection Factory.
   * For Class,  select hermes.JNDIConnectionFactory
   * For Loader, select SolaceJMS which was previously configured.
 Sometimes the drop-down menu has not been updated with the SolaceJMS option.
-If this happens, close the dialog with “OK” and reopen by right clicking the “SolaceJMS” and selecting “edit”.
+If this happens, close the dialog with "OK" and reopen by right clicking the "SolaceJMS" and selecting "edit".

 ![]({{ site.baseurl }}/images/hermesjms/create-session-7.png)